Recovering Damages for Nerve Injuries in Ada, OK

 Complex Regional Pain Syndrome (CRPS)

-Complex regional pain syndrome is a particularly devastating chronic pain condition.
+Complex regional pain syndrome is among the most challenging pain conditions.

 - Skin color changes